theolivenbaum/resin/README.md

 Resin is a search library and service that can help you search through any vector space.
 It uses hardware accelerated vector operations from
 [MathNet](https://github.com/mathnet/mathnet-numerics) to build indices of your data that you may then scan with ease, progammatically or by using the built-in HTTP API.
 Vector spaces are configured by implementing [IModel<T>](https://github.com/kreeben/resin/blob/master/src/Sir.VectorSpace/IModel.cs).

 Resin stores data as document collections.
-It applies your prefered IModel<T> onto your data when writing and querying.
+It applies your prefered IModel<T> onto your data while you write and query it.
 The write pipeline produces a set of indices (graphs), one for each document field, that you may interact with by using the Resin web GUI, the Resin read/write JSON HTTP API, or programmatically.

+Resin indices are unbalanced binary search trees that cluster those vectors that are similar to each other, as you populate them.
+When a node is added to the graph its (cosine angle) similarity to other nodes determine its position (path) within the graph.

 Resin comes pre-loaded with two IModel vector space configurations: one for [text](https://github.com/kreeben/resin/blob/master/src/Sir.Search/Models/BagOfCharsModel.cs) and [another](https://github.com/kreeben/resin/blob/master/src/Sir.Search/Models/LinearClassifierImageModel.cs) for [MNIST](http://yann.lecun.com/exdb/mnist/) images.